free5gc/free5gc.github.io/docs/index.md

 > [!NOTE]
 > Thank you very much for your interest in free5GC.
 The license of free5GC follows Apache 2.0.
 That is, anyone can use free5GC for commercial purposes for free.

-## 2024/3/6: Incomming Release (free5GC v3.4.1)
+## 2024/3/6: free5GC v3.4.1 released!

-In free5GC v3.4.1, Convergent Charging on PDU Session will be fully supported!
+In free5GC v3.4.1, Convergent Charging on PDU Session was fully supported!
 Users will see the data usage on the webconsole after the PDU Session is created (please note that: The charging method (Online/Offline) needs to be determined during the subscription creation).

 ![](./assets/charging-demo.gif)

+If you're interested in the implementation details, please visit the [CHF design document](https://free5gc.org/guide/Chf/design/).

 > [!NOTE]
 > The history of the version release can be found on the [history page](./history.md).